PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

 To independently collect this data yourself, you will need to utilize [Git LFS](https://git-lfs.github.com/) to clone the repository.
 This is because we host a ~20 GB dataset within this repository.

-**TODO: Well, not anymore because it costs money.
-We moved the 20 GB dataset to Zenodo.
-Update this with the link!**
+**Well, not anymore because it costs money.
+We moved the 20 GB dataset to Zenodo: https://doi.org/10.5281/zenodo.7556031.
+To access the raw data, download and place in directory [data](data/), then our scripts should work.**

 Additionally, you will need to follow the instructions within the [INSTALL](INSTALL) file to install the tools from source or through a precompiled package.
 We provide the help details of each script below.